ncsu-geoforall-lab/open-science-course/topics/grass.rst

 Recording your work in GRASS GIS
 ------------------------------------

-In GUI save command output
+In GUI Layer Manager save output window or save command prompt into log file.

+When working in shell (terminal) commands are saved in history file.

 Reviewing history
 `````````````````